-This list was inspired by Scott Hanselman's Ultimate Developer and Power Users Tool List for Windows, but based on my own preferences.
+This list was inspired by Scott Hanselman's Ultimate Developer and Power Users Tool List for Windows (last updated in 2021), but based on my own preferences.

 I highly recommend you check out the link above, as there may be some tools that are not in my list that you will find useful.